Akm592/Algo8_assignment1/README.md

 ```

 4. **Create the database schema:**
-   - Run the provided SQL script to create the necessary tables in your MySQL database. (e.g., `source schema.sql`)
+   - Run the provided SQL script to create the necessary tables in your MySQL database. (e.g., `./schema/schema.sql`)

 5. **Start the server:**